michaelshiloh/NetworkEverything/schedule.md

 - Explain how your project works and how you built it.
 - Discuss what problems you ran into and how you resolved them or worked around them

+### Shelf cleaning deadline: 7pm Wednesday, May 29

+On Wednesday May 29th at 7pm I will empty the shelves of all projects and recycle all useful components.
+If you wish to keep any parts of your project, please remove them before then.

+If you are unsure about what you may keep and what you must return to the lab please contact me.